 The officers of Sandburg's DPS, Knox County and Galesburg police departments communicate regularly on the scene of incidents that occur on and around the campus area.
 Local law enforcement assistance is requested as needed.
-The Bushnell Police Department handles all criminal offenses on the Bushnell Extension Center Campus.
-The Carthage Police Department and the Hancock county Sheriff's Department handle all criminal offenses on the campuses of Carl Sandburg College's Branch in Carthage Illinois.
+The Carthage Police Department and the Hancock county Sheriff's Department handle all criminal offenses on the campus of Carl Sandburg College's Branch in Carthage Illinois.